Robin Kay, Ph.D.

 County of Los Angeles - Department of Mental Health

-Robin C. Kay, Ph.D., is the Chief Deputy Director for the Los Angeles County Department of Mental Health.
+Dr. Robin Kay is the Acting Director for the Los Angeles County Department of Mental Health.
 Dr. Kay is a psychologist who received her master’s and doctoral degrees from Fordham University in New York.